jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 This is done by using the Frinx ODL controller which configures routers based on intent of the L3VPN service.
 The Frinx ODL controller translates the L3VPN service abstraction to network element configuration.

 ![L3VPN Service](l3vpn_service.png)

+## Frinx L3VPN API
+To download and use FRINX pre-configured Postman REST calls - see [this page](../../API.md).

 ## A bit about L3VPN